-Although I’ve been studying the craft of digital marketing for 20 years, the idea behind the “The Opportunity Accelerator” and “Reverse Systems Thinking” was hatched in 2014.
+Although I’ve been studying digital marketing for 20 years, the idea behind the “The Opportunity Accelerator” and “Reverse Systems Thinking” was hatched in 2014.

-And until it's finally published in a new training course for a very short period of time the content is freely available to Luxury Brands and Specialist Agencies alike.
+And until it's published as a brand new training course for a very limited period of time the content is freely available to Luxury Brands and Specialist Agencies alike.

 And here’s what I’ll cover:

-- In Step 1 I’ll break down the process on how you use the Trojan horse technique to drive brand awareness with the right message that strikes a nerve and generates a response.
+- How to get the attention you deserve from the people who you deserve.
+In Step 1 I’ll break down the process on how you use the Trojan horse technique to drive brand awareness with the right message that hits a nerve and gets a response.